pefarrell/pefarrell.github.io/talks.md

 large discretisations if a good preconditioner is available; no auxiliary problems must be solved.</p>

-<p>We will present applications to hyperelastic structures, singularly perturbed problems,
+<p>We present applications to hyperelastic structures, singularly perturbed problems,
 and Bose-Einstein condensates, among others. </p>